Ariticle

 Install the package

-The Microsoft.Data.Analysis package is available in Nuget so the dotnet-interactive #r magic command can be used to install the package from Nuget.
+All required packages are available on NuGet or the dotnet-interactive #r magic command can be used to install the following packages from NuGet.

 This article uses classes from the following four packages.
 Therefore, it uses the using statement to refer to those packages.